pawan-cpu/CharityFund-ICP/README.md

 ## What we learned
-- polygon framework
+- Dfinity framework
-- deploying site to polygon chain
+- deploying site to ICP chain
 - Create and run Campaigns

 ## What's next for Hugo + Web Monetization